-The Laurentians, or Les Laurentides in French, are perhaps the best-kept secret of Montréal day-trippers.
-Just an hour's drive from the city, you'll find yourself amid gentle rolling mountains, crystal blue lakes and meandering rivers peppered with towns and villages too cute for words.
+The Laurentians (Les Laurentides in French) make for an excellent day trip from Montréal, being just an hour's drive from the city.
+Here you'll find gentle rolling mountains, crystal-blue lakes and meandering rivers bordered by towns and villages too cute for words.
 A visit to this natural paradise is like putting your feet up after a long day.

-Although sometimes criticized for being über commercialized, Mont-Tremblant offers outstanding skiing rivaled by only Whistler in the whole of Canada.
-Speckling the Laurentians are many more lower-profile resort villages, whose miniature town centers deliver an air of the Alps with their breezy patios and exclusive, independent designer clothing shops.
+Although sometimes criticized for being overcommercialized, Mont-Tremblant offers outstanding skiing, rivaled only by Whistler in the whole of Canada.
+Speckling the Laurentians are many lower-profile resort villages, whose miniature town centers deliver an air of the Alps, with breezy patios and independent designer-clothing shops.

 Expect higher prices and heavy crowds during high season, which includes the summer months and Christmas holidays.
-Check ahead for opening hours if you plan to visit in the winter months.
+Check ahead for opening hours in winter, which are often curtailed severely.